A meshless data-tailored approach to compute statistics from scattered data with adaptive radial basis functions: Selected Test Cases

 The second test case considers a turbulent water jet measured using 3D PTV.
 The coordinate system is defined such that $y$ denotes the radial direction, $x$ the axial direction along the jet, and $z$ the direction perpendicular to both.
 The jet issues upward in a hexagonal acrylic tank, yielding a diameter-based Reynolds number of $\mathrm{Re}=6750$, with nozzle diameter $D=50\ \mathrm{mm}$.
 The measurement volume spans $x/D \times y/D \times z/D \in [0.25, 4.25] \times [-1.3, 1.3] \times [-0.5, 0.5]$.
 Four cameras acquired \num{2000} time-resolved snapshots at \SI{1000}{\hertz}.
 Further details of the experimental setup are reported by \citet{Ratz2024}.

 To perform a two-dimensional regression, the 3D point cloud is reduced to a single $x$--$y$ plane by grouping all measurements according to their radial distance from the jet centreline and treating points with the same radius as belonging to the same plane.
+This operation exploits the well-established statistical axisymmetry of turbulent round jets, for which the mean flow and second-order statistics primarily depend on the axial and radial coordinates.
+Under this assumption, points at the same radial distance can be treated as statistically equivalent, enabling a consistent and more robust regression.

-This enforces radial symmetry in the reconstructed fields.
-Under the assumption of approximately uniform sampling in 3D, this projection produces a two-dimensional ensemble whose point density increases proportionally to $y^2$.
-The resulting density imbalance is compensated for using the adaptive sampling strategy introduced in Sec.~\ref{sec.methodology}.
+On the other hand, this projection significantly alters the uniformity of the sampling: under the assumption of approximately uniform sampling in 3D, this projection produces a two-dimensional ensemble whose point density increases proportionally to $y^2$.
+The resulting density imbalance is compensated for using the adaptive downsampling strategy introduced in Sec.~\ref{sec.methodology}.
 After resampling, $n_P = \num{50000}$ points are retained for the regression of the mean velocity component ($u$), and $n_P = \num{500000}$ points for the fluctuating component ($u'$).
 The spatial distribution of the resampled points for the streamwise component is displayed in Fig.~\ref{fig:case3_data_points}(a), while Fig.~\ref{fig:case3_data_points}(b) shows a slice in the region $x/D \in [0.95, 1.05]$, highlighting the intensity of the gradients and the local turbulence levels.